kyteidev/Flux-Editor/BUILDING.md

 ```

 ## After Build
-Update the Release to include the release notes.
+Download latest.json from the release, and replace contents of existing latest.json with the new one.